 Similarly, vertices of $G_2$ are classified into three classes: $(1)$ $v\in V(G_2)$ is called a \textbf{null-vertex} of $\lambda$ if the pre-image $\lambda^{-1}(v)$ is an empty-set; $(2)$ $v\in V(G_2)$ is called a \textbf{simple-vertex} of $\lambda$ if $\lambda^{-1}(v)$ has exactly one element; $(3)$ $v\in V(G_2)$ is called a \textbf{multiple-vertex} of $\lambda$ if $\lambda^{-1}(v)$ has at least two elements.

-By definition, a morphism is a quotient if and only if it has no null-vertex and no null-edge.
-Note that for any morphism $\lambda:G_1\to G_2$ of causal-nets, if an edge $e$ of $G_2$ has a pre-image, then there must be an edge $h$ of $G_1$ such that $\lambda(h)=e$.
-From this, it is not difficult to see that quotients are closed under composition.
+By definition, a morphism is a quotient if and only if it has no null-vertices and no null-edges.
+Since any morphism $\lambda:G_1\to G_2$ of causal-nets is a functor between free categories, then any pre-image of an edge $e$ of $G_2$, if exists, must be an edge of $G_1$.
+By this, it is not difficult to see that quotients are closed under composition.
 Clearly, surjections are also closed under composition.

 The following result shows that quotients are exactly epimorphisms in $\mathbf{Cau}$. \begin{thm} In $\mathbf{Cau}$, a morphism is a quotient if and only if it is an epimorphism. \end{thm} \begin{proof} $(\Rightarrow)$ Let $\lambda:G_1\to G_2$ be a quotient and $\lambda_1:G_2\to G_3$, $\lambda_2:G_2\to G_3$ be any two morphisms such that $\lambda_1\circ \lambda=\lambda_2\circ\lambda$.
 We want to show that $\lambda_1=\lambda_2$.
 For this, we only need to show that for each $w\in V(G_2)$, $\lambda_1(w)=\lambda_2(w)$ and for each $h\in E(G_2)$, $\lambda_1(h)=\lambda_2(h)$.
 Since $\lambda$ is a quotient, then for each $w\in V(G_2)$ and each $h\in E(G_2)$, there exist a $v\in V(G_1)$ and an $e\in E(G_1)$, such that $w=\lambda(v)$ and $h=\lambda(e)$.
 Since $\lambda_1\circ \lambda=\lambda_2\circ\lambda$, then we have $\lambda_1(w)=\lambda_1(\lambda(v))=\lambda_2(\lambda(v))=\lambda_2(w)$ and $\lambda_1(h)=\lambda_1(\lambda(e))=\lambda_2(\lambda(e))=\lambda_2(h)$.